openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

   contains the legacy monolith application.
 That application currently can run in two modes.

-  As the LMS(Learning Management System) it serves as the backend for learner data as they go through courses, programs, and serves some legacy UI elements.
+  As the LMS (Learning Management System) it serves as the backend for learner data as they go through courses, programs, and serves some legacy UI elements.

-  As the CMS(Content Management System) it serves as the place where instructors and course authors can build the course content that learners will consume.
+  As Studio it is the CMS(Content Management System) where instructors and course authors can build the course content that learners will consume.

-* frontend-platform - This is a newer core system meant to ease the creation of multiple small frontend applications(MFEs) by bundling together many common utilities that all frontends need.
-This includes things like auth workflows, logging, monitoring and translations related tooling.
+* frontend-platform - This is a newer core system meant to ease the creation of multiple small frontend applications (MFEs) by bundling together many common utilities that all frontends need.
+This includes things like authentication workflows, logging, monitoring and translations related tooling.

 Along with these two core systems, there exist a number of other `backend services`_ and `MFEs`_ which you can find on GitHub.